One of the terms used often in small business accounting is double entry bookkeeping, but what does it mean?

-Double entry bookkeeping is the process that most businesses use to produce their accounts.
-If a transaction happens then two entries need to be made; a debit and a credit.
-This way of accounting allows the business to keep track of stock, debtors, creditors, bank, assets, and liabilities much easier than using a single entry system.
+Double-entry bookkeeping is the process that most businesses use to produce their accounts.
+If a transaction takes place, then two entries need to be made; a debit and a credit.
+A simple example is that is a sales invoice is issued; there will be an entry in the sales (profit and Loss Account), and customer account increased (Debtors).

-Double Entry Example
+Double Entry Accounting Example

-If you are really stuck you may need to get someone in to do the bookkeeping for you.
-It is not worth getting it wrong it may cost more to get an accountant to put it right for you.
+If you are stuck, you may need to get someone in to do the bookkeeping for you.
+It is not worth getting it wrong it may cost more time and money to get an accountant to put it right for you.
 If you have an accountant, it is worth contacting them for any recommendations that they may have to get you started.

-Double Entry Accounting Software
+Double Entry Bookkeeping System

 Return from double entry bookkeeping to bookkeeping page.